 Workload SRA: Assessment = 60 min.Collected by both the PSW and Physiotherapist NSRA: Functional Centre Activities = 50 min.
-Service Activity Attendance Day - Face-to-Face = 4 Visits - Face-to-Face = 4 (optional) Recorded by the physiotherapist or the PSW but not both; usually recorded by the physiotherapist.
+Service Activity Attendance Day - In-person = 4 Visits - In -person = 4 (optional) Recorded by the physiotherapist or the PSW but not both; usually recorded by the physiotherapist.
+Category of Service Recipient Resident